VCD Theory Design elements and principles

 - to organise space (visible or hidden grid lines in a webpage).

 The kind of line.
-Use adjectives at right to precisely describe the kind of line that has been used.
+Use adjectives to precisely describe the kind of line that has been used.

 Describe the kind of media that has been used to make the line.
 The characteristics of the line will vary between those made by computer, pen, pencil, brush, etc.